particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 - Using a Particle device on an Ethernet network with PoE (Power over Ethernet) to both provide networking and powering the device, eliminating the need for many small power adapters.

 The form-factor is based around the Adafruit FeatherWing Tripler.
-The two side connectors allow you to plug in one Particle Mesh device along with a Feather accessory.
+The two side connectors allow you to plug in one Particle Mesh device along with an additional FeatherWing accessory.
 Ethernet uses the WIZnet W5500 chip.

+For example, you might include:

+- A display, like a large LED clock display or small LCD
+- A sensor, such as a temperature or current sensor
+- A relay, to control an external device

 ## PoE (Power over Ethernet)